 What is the menopause?

 The menopause is when a woman stops having periods and is no longer able to get pregnant naturally.
-Its caused by a change in the balance of the body’s sex hormones, which occurs as you get older.
+It is caused by a change in the balance of the body’s sex hormones, which occurs as you get older.
 The ovaries stop producing as much of the hormone oestrogen and no longer release an egg each month.

 Periods usually start to become less frequent over a few months or years before they stop altogether.
 Sometimes they can stop suddenly.